PPBDS/tutorial.helpers/vignettes/instructions.md

 The most important parts of the "knowledge drops" with which we pepper these tutorials are, first, the packages/functions/arguments which we mention without demonstrating, and second, links to high quality resources.

 We are building a "[pit of success](https://ricomariani.medium.com/the-pit-of-success-cfefc6cb64c8)."
 Generally, students don't do the assigned reading, at least in a large class.
 However, they will complete required work.
-They will do the assigned tutorials. *Our promise: If you complete the tutorials, you will become a data scientist.
+They will do the assigned tutorials. *Our promise: If you complete the tutorials, you will learn the material.
 There is simply no way not to.*

 ## Set Up